wwliao/bkheatmap/README.rst

    $ bkheatmap --scale column mtcars.txt

-Then a HTML file will be generated like this_.
+Then an HTML file will be generated like this_.

 .. _this: http://wwliao.name/downloads/mtcars.bkheatmap.html